informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Upload-Files.md

 - **Interactive**: upload files individually from your web browser (recommended for smaller datasets).
 - **Batch**: upload files in a batch using command-line utilities or desktop applications (recommended for large volumes of data).

-**IMPORTANT**: Do NOT upload _Human Subjects_ data using these procedures described below.
-Please contact [FaceBase Help](mailto:help@facebase.org) for more information.

 ## Before You Begin

 You must first [create a dataset](../Create-a-Dataset/) and [describe the experiments and biosamples](../Describe-Experiments-and-Biosamples/) used for that dataset.
 Once you have completed those steps you may upload data files.

 ## Interactive File Upload

-To upload files from your web browser, see instructions for file upload [here](../Describe-Experiments-and-Biosamples/).
+To upload files from your web browser, see instructions for file upload [here](../Describe-Experiments-and-Biosamples/#upload-files).

-# STOP!

-**DO NOT USE the Deriva Upload utilities until further notice.**

-At the moment, FaceBase is undergoing a planned maintenance upgrade.
-We are working to update the client software and are close to making a new release that will work with the updated services.
-You may continue to upload files using the online forms on the website.
-Thanks in advance for your patience.

 ## Batch File Upload